cakephp/docs/en/orm/query-builder.rst

 The ``:c0`` value will have the ``' NEW'`` text bound when the query is executed.

-Aggregates - Group and having
+Aggregates - Group and Having
 -----------------------------

 When using aggregate functions like ``count`` and ``sum`` you may want to use